Rui En

 Rui En (born Loh Rui En on 29 January 1981) is a Singaporean actress, singer and host and was once managed by Hype Records.

+One of Singapore's most successful actresses, Rui En has won two Star Awards for Best Actress.
+She is also one of the few artistes to have received the Top 10 Most Popular Female Artistes award for 10 consecutive years, earning the Star Awards for All-Time Favourite Artiste award at the Star Awards 2016.

 Early life

 Rui En was born on 29 January 1981.
 Her father worked as a property agent, and her mother is a housewife.
 Her parents divorced when she was 17; her father remarried three years later, and her mother remarried in 2007.
 While growing up, she shared in a 2008 The Straits Times interview, she used to smoke and drink socially to cope with the insecurity and instability she felt from her broken home, and after quitting ballet as a co-curricular activity (CCA) in secondary school.
 She subsequently kicked the habit in 2004.

 Rui En studied at Singapore Chinese Girls' School for both her primary and secondary education, and subsequently at Raffles Junior College (RJC).
 She graduated from Nanyang Technological University with a Bachelor of Business in 2004.